The evolution of velocity dispersion in the Sco-Cen OB association: Used data and parameters

 \end{small} When substituting the given velocities with $v_{\text{RV},\mathit{lsr}}$, $v_{l,\mathit{lsr}}$, and $v_{b,\mathit{lsr}}$, we get the Cartesian velocities relative to the local standard of rest (LSR), denoted as $U_\mathrm{LSR}$, $V_\mathrm{LSR}$, and $W_\mathrm{LSR}$ (km\,s$^{-1}$).
 Alternatively, $UVW_\mathrm{LSR}$ is calculated from $UVW$ by adding the values of the standard Solar motion from \citet{Schoenrich2010}.
 In our analysis, one can use both the Heliocentric or LSR corrected Galactic Cartesian velocities, since it does not make a difference when investigating relative motions within a region.

 To get uncertainties for the derived parameters, we use an error sampling approach.
 We sample from the various parameters by randomly drawing from Gaussians, using the measurements and their uncertainties as the mean and standard deviation.
-For instance, to get the uncertainties of the tangential velocities, we use Eq.~(\ref{eq:vtan}) and we sample over the parallaxes and proper motions, and their uncertainties.
+For instance, to get the uncertainties of the tangential velocities, we use Eq.~(\ref{eq:vtan}), and we sample over the parallaxes and proper motions using their uncertainties as the standard deviation of the Gaussian.
 We then use the median and standard deviation as the derived parameters and their uncertainties.